copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Farlooking a monster will show if they are fleeing.
 - Farlooking a monster that you can see will show if they are wearing armor and/or wielding a weapon.
+- New option in the terrain menu to show spaces on the current map that you have visited.

 ### Architectural changes